BriceKNelson/GoogleDataAnalyticsCapstone/README.md

 memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.

+### Cyclistic
+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+They have a flexibile pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

 ## Business Task

 * How do annual members and casual riders use Cyclistic bikes differently?